isa-pilpre/data-analysis-bellabeat/Chapter3-Process.md

 # Chapter 3: Process & Clean phase (Fitbit)

-With my Fitbit dataset now organized and stored in the `Fitbit_Complete_Data` folder, the next step is to get a high-level overview of the data, to check for anomalies (nulls, duplicates, out-of-range values, outliers), and then to clean the data when needed.
+With the Fitbit dataset now organized and stored in the `Fitbit_Complete_Data` folder, the next step is to assess the data's structure, check for anomalies (nulls, duplicates, out-of-range values, outliers), and clean it when necessary.

 ## 1) Reminder of the business task

-Let's remember that I need to answer the following key questions:
+To stay aligned with the business task, I need to address the following key questions:

 - What are some trends in smart device usage?
 - How could these trends apply to Bellabeat customers?
 - How could these trends help influence Bellabeat marketing strategy?

-## 2) Breaking down the 18 files into categories
+## 2) Categorizing the 18 files

-So the 18 Fitbit files are the following:
+The Fitbit dataset contains the following 18 files:

 combined_dailyActivity_merged.csv
 combined_heartrate_seconds_merged.csv